 Attract Positive Friendships

 Know that we attract—and get back—whatever we put out into the universe.
 It's just the way the world works: If you're a downer, negative folks will flock to you.
 To attract positive friendships, act like the friend you want.
 Then, vow to spend more time nurturing the encouraging friends you already have and phase out the negative friendships that no longer suit you.
-And remember that friendships are all about quality, not quantity.
+And remember that friendship is all about quality, not quantity.